30+ Classic Hole-in-the-Wall Bars That Have Survived the Decades

 Indianapolis

-Founded as a roadhouse in 1850, The Slippery Noodle is now Indiana's oldest bar and still a destination for travelers and locals alike, thanks in part to its combination of ornate antique fixtures and laid-back atmosphere.
-Customer favorites include the sliders, chicken wing, and sampler platter, and the venue's steady stream of live blues shows.
+Founded as a roadhouse in 1850, The Slippery Noodle is one of Indiana's oldest bars and is still a destination for travelers and locals alike, thanks in part to its combination of ornate antique fixtures and laid-back atmosphere.
+Customer favorites include the sliders, chicken wings, and sampler platter, and the venue's steady stream of live blues shows.

 Springwater Supper Club & Lounge in Nashville, Tennessee